kutluhana/Leetcode/README.md

 - 530. Minimum Absolute Difference in BST (solve it yourself, grandpa method doesnt work, use a global list, additionally inorder traversal is way better)
 !
 98. Validate Binary Search Tree (solve it again)
 + 701. Insert into a Binary Search Tree
+- 270. Closest Binary Search Tree Value (solve it yourself, it is a bit different than a classic dfs solution)
 ```